dlang/PhobosV3-Design/Design.md

 Besides, common processing of strings means being tolerant of invalid Unicode rather than failing.
 For example, invalid Unicode is commonplace in web pages, and throwing an Exception when rendering such pages is unacceptable.
 Hence, invalid Unicode will be ignored when practical, and if not practical the Unicode replacement character code point will be substituted for the invalid Unicode.

-If the user chooses, a seperate adapter can be used to detect invalid Unicode and handle it as desired.
+If the user chooses, a separate adapter can be used to detect invalid Unicode and handle it as desired.

 ### No Memory Allocation